-World leaders recalibrate as they consider Harris presidency
+World leaders recalibrate as they consider a Harris presidency

 Why We Wrote ThisA story focused on

-A world that was largely resigned to a second Trump presidency is suddenly asking itself how a putative Harris administration might treat its allies and foes.
+A world that was increasingly anticipating a second Trump presidency is suddenly asking itself how a putative Harris administration might treat its allies and foes.

 What would a Harris presidency look like from abroad?

-Note: Editor's note: This article has been amended to clarify Nimrod Novik's affiliation.